yingliu928/Binterest/README.md

 # Binterest
-Stevens CS554
+- Stevens CS554 assignment
-Enjoy your images from unsplash, add likes to your Bin!
+- Enjoy your images from unsplash, add likes to your Bin!

 ## Run Server
 ```